0x0190/jvepilot/README.md

 Always On Lateral Control, or AOLC, is a feature that allows jvePilot to steer even if ACC isn't actively engaged.
 Enabling this feature will allow a driver to take control of gas/brakes while still retaining the automatic steering provided by jvePilot.
 Because the low torque applied to the steering, it's very easy to override the steering if needed.

+### Blindspot Lane Highlight
+Provides a visual cue when vehicles are in your blindspot by turning the lane line red on that side.

 ### ACC Ready on Start
 When enabled, jvePilot will enable ACC on start.